 Elements of Photography: A Photography App Perfect for Smartphone Photography and Beyond!

-If you’re just interested in smartphone photography, you might not have the time or means to learn about photographic technique.
+If you’re just interested in smartphone photography, you might not have the time or means to learn about photographic techniques.
 However, there are times when you want to brush up on a certain idea, that’s where the Elements of Photography app for learning photography comes in.

 This app is a simple guide that covers virtually all of the essential components of photography.
 While not all of it applies to smartphone photography, if you decide to make the transition to a DSLR or mirrorless camera, this will be an exceptionally handy app to have on hand.